GET YOUR FREE RENTAL PRICE ANALYSIS

 Understanding Virginia’s Fair Housing Essentials

-To help landlords in Virginia navigate fair housing, it’s important to focus on key elements like protected classes, including military status, prohibited practices, advertising rules, accommodations, and compliance strategies tailored to state laws.
+To help property owners in Virginia navigate fair housing, it’s important to focus on key elements like protected classes, including military status, prohibited practices, advertising rules, accommodations, and compliance strategies tailored to the federal Fair Housing Act.

 1. Key Protected Classes in Virginia Housing

 The Fair Housing Act protects specific groups from discrimination when renting out properties.
-Federally, it covers race, color, national origin, religion, sex, familial status, and disability.
-Virginia law adds military status as a protected class.
+The federal fair housing act covers race, color, national origin, religion, sex, familial status, and disability.
+Virginia fair housing laws add military status as a protected class.

 american flag flying near houses and blue sky